k8s-platform-hub/mobile-backend-nodejs/README.md

 ### Authenticated user requests

 To perform any authenticated request, you need the user's authentication token (auth_token from the login/signup endpoint) and pass that as a header.

+You can find a list of these APIs under the `Logged in User Actions` title on the left panel.

+Let's check out one such API.
 In the `API Explorer` of the `API Console`, click on `User Information` under `Logged in User Actions` and hit the `Send` button.

 ![Auth UserInfo Fail](https://raw.githubusercontent.com/hasura/mobile-backend-nodejs/master/readme-assets/auth-info-fail.png)